 About me

 I am a researcher (he/him) working at the intersection of philosophy and psychology, with a special interest in the philosophy of psychiatry.
-Currently, I am a postdoctoral researcher / Senior Assistant at the University of Rijeka (Dept. of Philosophy), within a research project on the interface problem in the philosophy of psychiatry, led by Marko Jurjako; as of September 2025, I will work as a Juan de la Cierva Postdoctoral Fellow at the University of Granada (Dept. of Philosophy 1).
-Previously, I worked as a postdoctoral research fellow at the University of Granada (Dept. of Philosophy 1) on a research project on the social roots of mental health (PI: Víctor Fernández Castro), and at Utrecht University (Dept. Philosophy and Religious Studies), on a research project on situated self-control led by Annemarie Kalis; I also worked as a researcher at the University of Granada (Mind, Brain and Behaviour Research Centre) and the Autonomous University of Madrid (Dept. Social Psychology and Methodology, Dept. Biological and Health Psychology).
+Currently, I am a Juan de la Cierva postdoctoral fellow at the FiloLab Unit of Excellence in the University of Granada (Dept. of Philosophy 1), under the supervision of Neftalí Villanueva.
+Previously, I worked as a postdoctoral researcher at the University of Rijeka (Dept. of Philosophy), on a research project on the interface problem in the philosophy of psychiatry (PI: Marko Jurjako); at the University of Granada (Dept. of Philosophy 1) on a research project on the social roots of mental health (PI: Víctor Fernández Castro); and at Utrecht University (Dept. Philosophy and Religious Studies), on a research project on situated self-control led by Annemarie Kalis.
+I also worked as a researcher at the University of Granada (Mind, Brain and Behaviour Research Centre) and the Autonomous University of Madrid (Dept. Social Psychology and Methodology, Dept. Biological and Health Psychology).
 I have also been a visiting researcher at Egenis, the Centre for the Study of Life Sciences (University of Exeter, with Sam Wilkinson), the NOVA Institute of Philosophy (IFILNOVA, NOVA University of Lisbon, with Robert Clowes), the School of Psychology (University of Valparaíso, with Pablo López-Silva), the Institut Jean Nicod (CNRS-ENS-EHESS, with Elisabeth Pacherie), and the Department of Philosophy 1 (University of Granada, with Manuel de Pinedo).

 Research interests

-You can take a look at my CV here.
+You can take a look at my full CV here.